imagej/imagej.github.io/_pages/help/editing/linking.md

 ---
-title: Demo github links
-description: this page demonstrates how to use the github include tag
+title: Editing the Wiki - Links
+section: Help:Editing the Wiki
 ---

+This page demonstrates how to link to certain special classes of external content.

+## GitHub

-## Examples
+### Examples

 Use `path` to link to a file off the repository root: